APPG Inquiry: Creating Intergenerational Communities

 Terms of Reference

-• to understand how to improve the intergenerational experience of older people, based on where they live and their surroundings.
+• understand how to improve the intergenerational experience of older people, based on where they live and their surroundings.

-• to explore what good looks like for new developments (public and private) which create intergenerational communities for enhanced health and wellbeing for older people.
+• explore what good looks like for new developments (public and private) which create intergenerational communities for enhanced health and wellbeing for older people.

-• to make recommendations to government; Homes England; Greater London Authority; regional and local authorities/planning authorities; the National Health Service; investors; designers; developers; and housing, health and social care providers.
+• make recommendations to government; Homes England; Greater London Authority; regional and local authorities/planning authorities; the National Health Service; investors; designers; developers; and housing, health and social care providers.

 Inquiry Membership